 A graph of is shown for a world-class track sprinter in a 100-m race.
 (See Figure 2.67). (a) What is his average velocity for the first 4 s? (b) What is his instantaneous velocity at ? (c) What is his average acceleration between 0 and 4 s? (d) What is his time for the race?

-Figure 2.68 shows the position graph for a particle for 5 s.
-Draw the corresponding velocity and acceleration graphs.
+Figure 2.68 shows the position graph for a particle for 6 s. (a) Draw the corresponding Velocity vs. Time graph. (b) What is the acceleration between 0 s and 2 s? (c) What happens to the acceleration at exactly 2 s?